Civil control of the military: Rationales

 "The point of civilian control is to make security subordinate to the larger purposes of a nation, rather than the other way around.
 The purpose of the military is to defend society, not to define it."

 A state's effective use of force is an issue of great concern for all national leaders, who must rely on the military to supply this aspect of their authority.
-The danger of granting military leaders full autonomy or sovereignty is that they may ignore or supplant the democratic decision-making process, and use physical force, or the threat of physical force, to achieve their preferred outcomes; in the worst cases, this may lead to a coup or military dictatorship.
+The danger of granting military leaders full autonomy or sovereignty is that they may ignore or supplant the democratic decision making process, and use physical force, or the threat of physical force, to achieve their preferred outcomes; in the worst cases, this may lead to a coup or military dictatorship.
 A related danger is the use of the military to crush domestic political opposition through intimidation or sheer physical force, interfering with the ability to have free and fair elections, a key part of the democratic process.
-This poses the paradox that "because we fear others we create an institution of violence to protect us, but then we fear the very institution we created for protection".
-Also, military personnel, because of the nature of their job, are much more willing to use force to settle disputes than civilians because they are trained military personnel that specialise strictly in warfare.
-The military is authoritative and hierarchical, rarely allowing discussion and prohibiting dissension.
+This poses the paradox that "Because we fear others we create an institution of violence to protect us, but then we fear the very institution we created for protection".
 For example, in the Empire of Japan, the Prime Minister and politicians were not allowed to exercise authority over the Imperial Army and Navy under the supreme command authority.
-This was considered an "interference with the supreme command authority" and was said to violate the Emperor's sovereignty.
+This was considered an "Interference with the supreme command authority" and was said to violate the Emperor's sovereignty.
 As a result, even if the local military ran wild or an armed conflict broke out, as in the Manchurian Incident in 1931 and the border conflict with the Soviet Union in 1939, the Cabinet had no choice but to ultimately approve, even if it expressed concerns.
 Even General Tojo Hideki, who held the dual roles of Prime Minister and Minister of the Army, could not directly intervene in operational command, as it was under the jurisdiction of the General Staff.
-For this reason, Tojo attempted to unify state affairs and supreme command by taking on the dual role of Chief of the General Staff in 1944, but it did not work out.
+For this reason, Tojo attempted to unify state affairs and supreme command by taking on the dual role of Chief of the General Staff in 1944, but was not successful.